 Users receiving access time to EuroHPC systems are expected to have at least a basic level of understanding regarding how to use high-performance computers effectively.
 This knowledge must be demonstrated in the access application.
-Non-expert HPC users should only be eligible with adequate support of Hosting Entities and their Application Support Teams (ASTs).
+This requirement is relaxed for the Benchmark and Development Access calls.
+Non-expert HPC users should only be eligible with adequate support of Hosting Entities and their Application Support Teams (ASTs) or the EuroHPC AI Support Centre.